186526/fxrate/readme.md

 export default result;
 ```

--   `GET /:source/:from/:to/:type(/:amount)(?reverse&precision&amount)` - show currency's FX rates to other curreny in source's db.
+-   `GET /:source/:from/:to/:type(/:amount)(?reverse&precision&amount)` - show currency's FX rates to other currency in source's db.

 ```typescript
 // query use ?reverse means calculating how much currency is needed to obtain the $amount $from currency is needed.